It's me!

 Economics of Software

-Especially as engineers it can be easy to consider the success of software through the lens purely of technical excellence - which whilst no doubt an important factor in the success of any project it does not exist in a vacuum.
-Every technical decision owes consideration to the economic landscape it's being built in, and optimising decision making around this can actually enable technical excellence.
+Especially as engineers it can be easy to consider the success of software through a lens purely of technical excellence - which whilst no doubt an important factor in the success of any project, does not exist in a vacuum.
+Every technical decision owes consideration to the economic landscape it's being built in, and optimising decision making around this can actually help enable technical excellence.

 Some lessons are already ingrained in us.
 We’ve all heard the phrase “don’t reinvent the wheel”.
-On the surface, it’s obvious advice, but beneath it lies a subtle economic truth: if every project required building libraries from scratch, we’d have very little working software.
+On the surface, it’s obvious advice, but beneath it lies an economic truth that we can explore further.

-Barry Boehm published Software Engineering Economics a way back in 1981 (yes, before I was born), where he developed the COCOMO model, which demonstrates how software cost can be both systematic and quantitative - in doing so allowing for better technical decision making.
-At the heart of it is a simple formula:
+Barry Boehm published Software Engineering Economics back in 1981 (yes, before I was born), where he developed the COCOMO model, which demonstrates how software cost can be both systematic and quantitative - in doing so allowing for better technical decision making.

-Here, is measured in person-months, size in thousands of lines of code (KLOC), and represents a multiplier based on cost drivers — such as team capability, tools, schedule pressure, and complexity of the environment.
+Here, effort is measured in person-months, size in thousands of lines of code, and M represents a multiplier based on cost drivers - such as team capability, tools, schedule pressure, and complexity of the environment.

-The exponent is where COCOMO's insight becomes apparent.
+The exponent b is where COCOMO's insight comes into effect.
 It's always greater than 1, typically ranging from 1.05 to 1.20.
-It captures a fundamental truth, that doubling the size of a project more than doubles the effort required.
-Each additional line of code doesn't just add its own complexity - it potentially interacts with every existing line, creating a combinatorial explosion of interactions.
+It captures that doubling the size of a project more than doubles the effort required.
+Each additional line of code adds its own complexity - potentially interacting with every existing line, creating a combinatorial effect of interactions.

 1. Complexity Scales Exponentially, Not Linearly